 At the same time, I intend to continue my community outreach to galvanize public support on important political issues.
 We need greater civic awareness and participation to force the government to make compromise.

-importance of civic education and participation
+civic education and participation

 Question 4: What is your stance on independence?
 Do you either condemn or support the movement?